-It should be noted that the follow-up periods in the trials included in this review are generally short.
-Seven studies had follow periods of three months or less (Buchweitz 2005; Fanfani 2004; Morgante 1998; Nitke 1996; Panici 2007; Panici 2007a; Yuen 1997), two studies followed women for six months (Mais 1995; Mais 1996), two for 12 months (Badawy 2002; Damiani 1998), and only one trial (Mais 2003) followed women (31 of the 40 women randomised) for five years.
-Consequently we are unable to comment on the long-term benefits or harms of laparoscopy compared to laparotomy for benign ovarian tumours.
+It should be noted that the follow up periods in the trials included in this review are generally short.
+Seven studies had follow periods of 3 months or less (Buchweitz 2005; Fanfani 2004; Morgante 1998; Nitke 1996; Panici 2007; Panici 2007a; Yuen 1997) two studies followed women for 6 months (Mais 1995;, Mais 1996), two for twelve months (Badawy 2002; Damiani 1998), and only one trial (Mais 2003) followed 31 of the 40 women randomised, for 5 years.
+Consequently we are unable to comment on the long term benefits or harms of laparoscopy compared to laparotomy for benign ovarian tumours.

-This review is limited in its ability to guide surgical practice because of the small number of women randomised in the 12 studies.
-The small number of randomised studies may be the result of surgeons' resistance to accept this type of study design since only 39% of all treatments validated in surgery are from randomised studies (McLeod 1999; Sauerland 1999).
+This review is limited in its ability to guide surgical practice because of the small number of women randomised in twelve studies.
+The small number of randomised studies may be the result of surgeons' resistance to accept this type of design, since only 39% of all treatments validated in surgery are from randomised studies (McLeod 1999; Sauerland 1999).